uberfastman/fantasy-football-metrics-weekly-report/README.md

 6. Once the app is created, it should redirect you to a page for your app, which will show both a `Client ID` and a `Client Secret`.

-7. Copy the file `private.template.json` (located in the `auth/yahoo/` directory) and rename the file copy `private.json` by running the below command in your command line shell:

-   * **macOS**/**Linux**: `cp auth/yahoo/private.template.json private.json auth/yahoo/private.json`

-   * **Windows**: `copy auth\yahoo\private.template.json auth\yahoo\private.json`

-8. Open your new `private.json` file with your preferred text editor (such as TexEdit in macOS or Notepad in Windows), then copy and paste the `Client ID` and `Client Secret` values from your above created Yahoo app to their respective fields (make sure the strings are wrapped regular quotes (`""`), NOT formatted quotes (`“”`)).
-The path to this file will be needed to point the YFPY API wrapper responsible for data retrieval to your credentials.
+7. Open your `.env` file with your preferred text editor (such as TexEdit in macOS or Notepad in Windows), then copy and paste the above values into their respective environment variables (`YAHOO_CONSUMER_KEY` and `YAHOO_CONSUMER_SECRET`) as explained in [Settings](#settings).

-9. The first time you run the app, it will initialize the OAuth connection between the report generator and your Yahoo account.
+8. The first time you run the app, it will initialize the OAuth connection between the report generator and your Yahoo account.

 **NOTE**:***If your Yahoo league uses FAAB (Free Agent Acquisition Budget) for player waivers, you must set the `YAHOO_INITIAL_FAAB_BUDGET` value in the `.env` file to reflect your league's starting budget, since this information does not seem to be available in the Yahoo API.***